jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================

 [Quandl](http://quandl.com) is an source of millions of free data sets covering financial, economic, sociological and country data via an open REST API.  **Quandl4j** is a Java 7+ client-side wrapper for this API provided under the commercially friendly [Apache V2 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 It provides a type safe and fluent API in a modern style that takes care of constructing URLs and processing JSON and CSV responses but none-the-less allows access to all the functionality of the underlying REST API.

+### Design Principles
-The core design principals are:
+The core design principles are:
  - Allow full access to the functionality of the underlying API.
  - Allow efficient network requests by using the more compact CSV encoding where possible.